 - 2.20.
 St Giles Church of England (Aided) Primary School is a small village school situated in a lovely rural location next to the church of St Giles, with which it has very close links.
 The school has played an important part in village life for over 300 years.
 Horsted Keynes is a thriving, vibrant community and the school is proud to be at the heart of it, contributing and helping to sustain the village into the future. - 2.21.
 The school has approximately 100 pupils on roll aged between 4 and 11.
-The capacity, designated by West Sussex County Council, is 146.
-Pupils are taught in mixed age groups spread across 4 classes.
+The capacity, designated by West Sussex County Council, is 147.
+Pupils are taught in mixed age groups spread across 4 classes. - 2.22.
+Recently the school has been rate 'Good' by the SIAMS (Statutory Inspection for Anglican and Methodist Schools) and Ofsted, both commenting on the strong community links and caring, nurturing ethos.
+In 2019 67% of pupils attending the school live within the parish, with the remaining pupils drawn from the wider locality.